-The maximizer of the surrogate function \hat{f} is added to the set of basis points for the DACE model in the next iteration step.
-Such sequential procedures are discussed in greater detail in [27].
+The maximum of the surrogate function \hat{f} is added to the set of basis points for the DACE model in the next iteration step.
+Such sequential procedures are discussed in more detail in (Sasena, 2002).
 However, in contrast to the update strategies discussed therein, we use convergence to a previously determined parameter set as criteria to stop maximizing \hat{f} and to search for a new candidate parameter set.
-If the distance of a found maximizer to a point already evaluated by experiments falls below a defined limit, not the actual maximizer, but the maximizer of the expected mean square error (MSE) of the surrogate function is searched, evaluated, and added to the set of basis points for approximation.
-The MSE of a DACE model can be calculated easily if the model itself is determined as described in [20].
+If the distance of a found maximum to a point already evaluated by experiments falls below a defined limit, not the actual maximum, but the maximum of the MSE of the surrogate function is searched, evaluated, and added to the set of basis points for approximation.
+The MSE of a DACE model can be calculated easily if the model itself is determined as described in (Sacks et al., 1989).
 This procedure improves the approximation quality of the surrogate function in unexplored regions of the parameter domain.
 The objective function value for this new candidate is determined by performing the corresponding walking experiment with the humanoid robot.